romelperez/yrel/README.md

 ## Preprocessors

 All schemas can be pre-processed before validation.
-After checking a value is not optional nor nullable, a schema can be pre-processed to change its data type or anything required.
+After checking a value is not optional nor nullable, a schema can be pre-processed to change its value or anything required.

 ```ts